Oika research is ecological research that includes local culture as integral to local ecosystems.

 The project will be documented in real-time through an online platform called the “Oika Board”.
 This chronological repository of project outputs is populated over the course of the residency with rich, multimedia content that includes categories such as:

-Data is collected thought an interdisciplinary methodology that includes:
+Data is collected through an interdisciplinary methodology that includes:

 Toward the completion of the project, new collaborative associations will be identified and invited to further participate.
 For example, scientists working in local habitats will be introduced to artists who are interested in further collaboration.
 These instances of cross-pollination will foster new connections between habitats and cultures, thus accomplishing the mission of Oika.